davidralphlewis/binaryephemera/_notes/Now.md

 ## Reading

-- *John Dies at the End*- David Wong
+- *The Lathe of Heaven*- Ursula K. LeGuin

 Here's everything I've read this year- [[Books-Read-2024]]

 ## Watching

-- *Kaos*- Season 1
-- *The Lord of the Rings: Rings of Power*- Season 3
 - *Agatha All Along*- Season 1

 Here's all the films I've watched this year: [[Films-Watched-2024]]